EduardoZepeda/coffee-bytes-hugo/content/posts/django-rest-framework-y-jwt-para-autenticar-usuarios/index.en.md

 ## Problems with JWTs

+Not everything is a bed of roses when dealing with JSON Web Tokens.
 You probably don't want your users to be entering username and password every time they use your application, you probably want to keep the values of these two tokens for later use and you are wondering which is the right choice, Local Storage or in the cookies?

 Well, the question brings a series of very difficult questions to answer that divide the opinions of the developers and leave us without a clear answer:

 How do I deal with a JWT with outdated information or permissions?
 What is the best way to invalidate a JWT on an external server or change the cryptographic key?
 What if the information I store in the JWT exceeds the size allowed per cookie?
 If instead of saving content in the JWT I only save the user ID, isn't that the same as a cookie?